List of NCAA Division I men's basketball champions

 The first NCAA tournament was organized by the National Association of Basketball Coaches.
 Oregon won the inaugural tournament, defeating Ohio State 46–33 in the first championship game.
 Before the 1941 tournament, control of the event was given to the NCAA.
 In the early years of the tournament, it was considered less important than the National Invitation Tournament (NIT), a New York City-based event.
 Teams were able to compete in both events in the same year, and three of those that did so—Utah in 1944, Kentucky in 1949, and City College of New York (CCNY) in 1950—won the NCAA Tournament.
 The 1949–50 CCNY team won both tournaments (defeating Bradley in both finals), and is the only college basketball team to accomplish this feat.
 By the mid-1950s, the NCAA Tournament became the more prestigious of the two events, and in 1971 the NCAA barred universities from playing in other tournaments, such as the NIT, if they were invited to the NCAA Tournament.
-The 2013 championship won by Louisville was the first men's basketball national title to ever be vacated by the NCAA after the school and its coach at the time, Rick Pitino, were implicated in a 2015 sex scandal involving recruits.
+Only twice has there been no national champion in a calendar year.
+The first occurrence was when the 2013 championship won by Louisville became the first men's basketball national title to ever be vacated by the NCAA after the school and its coach at the time, Rick Pitino, were implicated in a 2015 sex scandal involving recruits.
+A situation in which no official winner was declared did not happen again until the 2020 cancellation.

 The University of California, Los Angeles (UCLA) has been the most successful college in the NCAA Tournament, winning 11 national titles.
 Ten of those championships came during a 12-year stretch from 1964 to 1975.
 UCLA also holds the record for the most consecutive championships, winning seven in a row from 1967 to 1973.
 Kentucky has the second-most titles, with eight.
-North Carolina is third with six championships, while Duke, and Indiana follow with five each.
-Kansas is the most recent champion, having defeated North Carolina in the final of the 2022 tournament.
+North Carolina and Connecticut are tied for third with six championships each, while Duke and Indiana follow with five each.
+Connecticut is the most recent champion, with consecutive wins against San Diego State in the final of the 2023 tournament and Purdue in 2024.
 Among head coaches, John Wooden is the all-time leader with 10 championships; he coached UCLA during their period of success in the 1960s and 1970s.
 Duke's Mike Krzyzewski is second all-time with five titles.